 (ii) may repay all or part of the debt at any time before then.

-”.
+7 Repealed by the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007.

-6 Footnote no longer applicable.
+8 Under the Alteration of Statutory Designations Order 2006 a reference in any law to the Department of Agriculture is read and construed as a reference to the Department of Agriculture and Food.

-7 Repealed by the Wheat Marketing Act 1984 s.
+9 Repealed by the Wheat Marketing Act 1984 s.
 31.

-8 Marginal notes containing sectional references to the Bulk Handling Act 1935 have been omitted from this compilation.
+10 Marginal notes containing sectional references to the Bulk Handling Act 1935 have been omitted from this reprint.

-9 The Acts Amendment (Financial Administration and Audit) Act 1985 s.
+11 The Acts Amendment (Financial Administration and Audit) Act 1985 s.
 4 and the Financial Administration Legislation Amendment Act 1993 s.
 18 are transitional provisions that are of no further effect.